socketio/socket.io/README.md

     must be set with the JSONP response index.
   - `sid`: if the client has been given a session id, it must be included in the querystring.
-  - `b64`: if the client doesn't support XHR2, `b64=1` is sent in the query string to signal the server that all binary data should be sent base64 encoded.
   - `EIO`: the version of the protocol
   - `t`: a hashed-timestamp used for cache-busting